 One strategy Levi’s uses to reduce consumption is to encourage consumers to think about durability and recycling of jeans.
 Although most companies in the apparel industry are focused on new trends and the seasonality of their products, Levi’s is encouraging consumers to put their jeans to a purpose once they are done wearing them.
 Our global landfills are growing because consumers are disposing of millions of tons of textiles every year.
 Levi’s is helping consumers find a way to give their jeans a second or a third life in order to reduce waste.

-The Levi Strauss & Co.
-Approach to business includes “Profits through Principles” which requires that the company looks for ways to reduce their environmental footprint.
+The Levi Strauss & Co. approach to business includes “Profits through Principles” which requires that the company looks for ways to reduce their environmental footprint.
 By simply measuring and setting corporate goals around sustainability for waste, climate, chemicals, and water usage, Levi’s is setting a global standard for how traditional apparel companies can move towards sustainability without impacting profitability.

 Achieving the Sustainable Apparel Model

 Although the business model of fast fashion works against companies who want to incorporate sustainable principles in their business, some apparel companies have found ways to make progress toward sustainability.
-Making changes to the apparel supply chain takes intentional investment, time and disciple, but today’s consumers are demanding environmentally-friendly apparel, making the investment worthwhile.
+Making changes to the apparel supply chain takes intentional investment, time and discipline, but today’s consumers are demanding environmentally-friendly apparel, making the investment worthwhile.

 Co-author Sabrina Zirkle.